masasam/dotfiles/README.md

 The tracked pre-commit hook also runs this check and Gitleaks against staged changes before Git creates a commit.

+### NeoMutt Gmail OAuth

+NeoMutt uses Gmail OAuth 2.0 instead of an account password or app password.
+Create a Google OAuth desktop client with the `https://mail.google.com/` scope, then deploy the NeoMutt files and complete the one-time browser authorization:

+    make neomutt
+    make neomutt-oauth-authorize

+The OAuth client credentials and refresh token are stored in the desktop Secret Service keyring.
+Only an empty state marker is written under `~/.local/state/neomutt/`.
+Test both IMAP and SMTP after authorization with:

+    make neomutt-oauth-test

+For a personal external Google app, use the In production publishing status;
+Testing refresh tokens for non-basic scopes expire after seven days.
+The app can remain unverified for personal use, though Google displays a warning during the one-time consent flow.

 ### Useful shortcuts

 - Emacs `C-x u`: open the visual branching undo history with vundo.